CH4148MX/garand-docs/proposal.md

 ## Management Plan

-The simulator for Garand is written in C++, using C++20 standard.
+- The simulator for Garand is written in C++, using the C++20 standard.
-All the team members use VS Code to develop the project.
-Dear ImGui library is used to provide Graphical User Interface (GUI) for the simulator.
+- The Dear ImGui library is used to provide a Graphical User Interface (GUI) for the simulator.
+- All the team members will use Microsoft Visual Studio Code as an IDE to develop the project.
-The source code and this document are version-controlled and hosted on Github.
+- The source code and this document are version-controlled and hosted on Github.
-Issues and To-do lists are also maintained on Github.
+- Issues and to-do lists are also maintained on Github.

-Our main communication line is Discord.
+- Our main communication line is Discord.
 Thrice a week, we will meet in CICS Makerspace to review project progress and discuss next week plan.

-Generally, we aim to share project works equally between members of the team.
+- Generally, we aim to share project works equally between members of the team.
+We plan to divide works as below:
-At the simulator building stage,...
-At the benchmark stage,...
+    - ISA definition in C++: Ibrahima Keita
+    - Processor implementation: Dung Nguyen, Ibrahima Keita
+    - Memory/cache implementation: Sergio Ly, Dung Nguyen
+    - Simulator UI: Ibrahima Keita, Sergio Ly
+    - Writing Benchmark: Dung Nguyen
+    - Benchmarking: Sergio Ly